-The first step of the goodwill impairment test, used to identify potential impairment, compares the fair value of the reporting unit with its carrying amount, including goodwill.
+The goodwill impairment test, used to identify potential impairment, compares the fair value of the reporting unit with its carrying amount, including goodwill.
 If the fair value, which is based on future cash flows, exceeds the carrying amount, goodwill is not considered impaired.
-If the carrying amount exceeds the fair value, the second step must be performed to measure the amount of the impairment loss, if any.
-The second step compares the implied fair value of the reporting unit's goodwill with the carrying amount of that goodwill.
+If the carrying amount exceeds the fair value, the quantitative impairment test shall be used to identify goodwill impairment and measure the amount of a goodwill impairment loss to be recognized if any.
 At the end of each year, we evaluate goodwill on a separate reporting unit basis to assess recoverability, and impairments, if any, are recognized in earnings.
 An impairment loss would be recognized in an amount equal to the excess of the carrying amount of the goodwill over the implied fair value of the goodwill.
 There were no impairment charges during the periods presented.